Programs/Upper Secondary/Combined Bio + Chem

 Yes.

-Do you cover G2 stream?
+Do you cover the G2 subject level?

 Yes — separated where numbers allow.